SPRING 2018 NEWSLETTER ISSUE NO: 41

 · 9.
 Concerns were raised for safety of children where Springfield Road is used for cycle proficiency and we thought that other local roads would be more appropriate as this road is heavy used.

 10 To restate our position with Shell, a very constructive meeting was held with Shell's Territory Manager, South.
 As an outcome of the meeting a proposal will be put forward to install number plate recognition technology (at Shell's cost) that would capture the number plates of those driving away without paying.

 The information captured on this system would then be held on a database which would in turn alert Shell stations NOT to serve that customer on any of its stations in the future.
 This data would also be made available to the DVLA.

-Beddington & Wallington Local Committee (BWLC) - extracts from the meetings held up to September 2017
+Beddington & Wallington Local Committee (BWLC) - extracts from the meetings held up to April 2018

 There is nothing of significance that has arisen that directly affects our area.
 I will continue to attend/monitor and will report back should anything arise.

 Safer Neighbourhood – Wallington North Community Panel Meeting September 2017 – April 2018.